-But the biggest problem with whiteflies feeding is their toxic saliva.
-The toxins in their saliva lower turgor pressure.
-Turgor pressure is the force inside of a cell.
+But the biggest problem with whiteflies feeding is their toxic saliva—the toxins in their saliva lower turgor pressure.
+Turgor pressure is the force inside a cell.

 Lowering the turgor pressure means the cell walls are coming in.
 This leads to your plant shriveling away into nothing.
 Eventually, the plant will die.

 Getting rid of these pests doesn’t take much.
 Our favorite method involves using neem oil.
-It’s all-natural but you still should test a small area of your plant to make sure there’s no reaction.
+It’s all-natural, but you should still test a small area of your plant to ensure there’s no reaction.

 You want to dilute the neem oil with water.
 Mix the two liquids in a spray bottle.